The Invisible Architect: Understanding Gravitational Force and Its Cosmic Reign From the gentle fall of an autumn leaf to the majestic dan...

 likely than the Big Freeze based on current data.

-crucial in shaping these scenarios, but the dominant player in the current and
+role is crucial in shaping these scenarios, but the dominant player in the

 Gravitational